Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Generalized Graph-Based Test Statistics

-The analytic forms for $R_\aMST$ and $R_\uMST$, \eqref{eq:Rmst} and \eqref{eq:RuMST}, require enumeration of all MSTs on categories for $R_\aMST$; and enumeration of all edges in $\mathcal{M}_0^*$ for $R_\uMST$.
+The analytic forms \eqref{eq:Rmst} and \eqref{eq:RuMST}, require enumeration of all MSTs on categories for $R_\aMST$; and enumeration of all edges in $\mathcal{M}_0^*$ for $R_\uMST$.
 Let $M = |\calT_0^*|$ be the number of MSTs on categories.
 If the distance matrix between categories is continuous-valued, then usually $M=1$.
-Even when the distance matrix is arithmetic, $M$ is small enough to be manageable for many problems.
+Even when the distance matrix is arithmetic, $M$ is often small enough to be manageable.
 However, for problems that exhibit certain symmetries, enumeration of the set of all MSTs on categories is not computationally feasible.
-For example, Table \ref{tab:Nmst} lists the values of $M$ for the haplotype association problem in Section \ref{sec:hap}, assuming that there are no empty categories.
-In this problem, $M$ is computed using the Matrix-Tree Theorem, yielding the formula

-For example, when the length of the haplotype is 6, which is a reasonably short length in genetic studies, there are only 64 possible categories, but $M$ is already larger than $10^{45}$.
+For the haplotype association problem in Section \ref{sec:hap}, the number of MSTs on categories $M$ can be computed using the Matrix-Tree Theorem if we assume all categories are non-empty: where $l$ is the haplotype length.
+From the formula for $M$, it increases quickly as $l$ increases.
+When the length of the haplotype is 6, a reasonably short length in genetic studies, there are only 64 possible categories while $M$ equals $1.66\times 10^{45}$.
 One may argue that in this case, \eqref{eq:Rmst} may be further simplified using the symmetry over categories, so that enumeration of $|\calT_0^*|$ is not necessary.
-This is true if all categories are non-empty, but if one or more of the categories are empty, the symmetry breaks, while $M$ would still be too large for enumeration.
+This is true if all categories are non-empty, but if one or more of the categories are empty, the symmetry breaks and $M$ is still too large for enumeration.

-Table \ref{tab:comptime} summarizes the computation time for $R_\aMST$ and $R_\uMST$ in terms of $K$ and $M$.
-Consider first the listing of all edges in uMST on categories, $\Mstar$, which is required for $R_\uMST$.
+Consider the listing of all edges in uMST on categories, $\Mstar$, which is required for $R_\uMST$.
 This task can be completed in $\mathcal{O}(K^2)$ time through an algorithm proposed by \cite{eppstein1995representing}.
-Details of the algorithm are in Appendix \ref{sec:comptime}, and its theoretical justification is completed by \cite{chen2013graph}. $\mathcal{O}(K^2)$ time is usually affordable since $K$ is no larger than the sample size.
-Thus, $R_\uMST$ is computationally feasible for any problem.
+Details of the algorithm are in Appendix \ref{sec:comptime}, and its theoretical justification is completed by \cite{chen2013graph}.
+The $\mathcal{O}(K^2)$ time is usually affordable since $K$ is no larger than the sample size.
+Thus $R_\uMST$ is computationally feasible for any problem.
 On the other hand, $R_\aMST$ requires the enumeration of all MSTs on categories, not just their edges, and thus adds $\mathcal{O}(M)$ computation time to the algorithm.
 For the haplotype example, this makes $R_\aMST$ computationally infeasible.
-Thus, in the next Section, we propose a statistic that is motivated by $R_\aMST$ but that is computationally tractable for all problems.
+In the next Section, we propose a statistic that is motivated by $R_\aMST$ but is computationally tractable for all problems.